 - Actual work completion date

 - Updated equipment inventory

-The participant will gather the following required documents to submit with their final application:
+Gather the following required documents to submit with your final application:

 - Copy of dated contractor invoice or equipment purchase receipt

 - Form W-9 for payee (should match information on federal tax return)